pm2-hive/pm2-hive.github.io/docs/full.md

 ### Triggering from Web Dashboard

-All RPC methods exposed from your application, once connected to [pm2.io](https://app.pm2.io) will be displayed and actionnable from a web interface.
+All RPC methods exposed from your application, once connected to [pm2.io](https://app.pm2.io) will be displayed and actionable from a web interface.

 ## TX2 API Documentation